Kitware/VTK/Documentation/dev/build_windows_vs.md

 If everything went well then it should now be possible to compile and run the one of the C++ examples.

-From the [Examples](https://lorensen.github.io/VTKExamples/site/Cxx/) pick a simple but appealing one.
-In this guide we've used [this one](https://lorensen.github.io/VTKExamples/site/Cxx/Picking/HighlightPickedActor/)
+From [vtk-examples](https://kitware.github.io/vtk-examples/site/Cxx/) pick a simple but appealing one.
+In this guide we've used [this one](https://kitware.github.io/vtk-examples/site/Cxx/Picking/HighlightPickedActor/)

 1. Downloads or copy-paste the .cxx and CMakeLists.txt files and save them in the same folder.
 2. Open CMake and select the folder where the files were saves as "where is the source code" folder.